Linda Montano

-Linda Mary Montano (born January 18, 1942, Saugerties, New York) is an American performance artist.
+Linda Mary Montano (born January 18, 1942) is an American performance artist.

 Early life

-Montano was raised in a devoutly Roman Catholic household, partly Irish and partly Italian, surrounded by artistic activity.
+Born in Saugerties, New York, Montano was raised in a devoutly Roman Catholic household, partly Irish and partly Italian, surrounded by artistic activity.
 Both her parents played in an orchestra but Linda's fascination with Catholic ritual and desire to do humanitarian service led her to join the novitiate of the Maryknoll Sisters after one year studying at the College of New Rochelle.
 After two years with the order, however, Montano was suffering from severe anorexia, and she left to return to her former college, from which she graduated in 1965 as a sculptor.